Learning in Mean Field Games: A Survey: Iterative methods

 Let us stress that this MFMDP is not to be confused with the MDP arising in MFGs, which is the MDP for a single representative player when the mean field term is given.
 In the latter case, the state is simply the agent's state and not the population state.

 With this reformulation, the evolutive MFC problem can be analyzed and solved using methods developed from MDP.
-However, notice that the policies are, in general, functions of both the representative agent's state and the mean field state.
+However, notice that the policies are, in general, functions of both the representative agent's state and the mean field state, which can be a high dimensional vector whose coordinates take continuous values.
 The main challenges thus pertain to the numerical implementation of these methods, since we need to represent efficiently the distribution and the policy.
 We will come back to this question in Section~\ref{sec:rl-algorithms-mfc}.

 \begin{remark} Note that, in the present model, the evolution of $\bsmu^{m_0,\bspi}$ is in fact completely deterministic once $m_0$ and $\bspi$ are given.
-Noise affecting the distribution and making its evolution stochastic is referred to as common noise.
-We refer to~\citet{mottepham2019meanmkv,carmonalaurieretan2019modelfreemfmdp} for more details.
-Furthermore, since an action is an element of $\sPol$, a policy is a function $\bar\pi: \Delta_\states \ni \mu \mapsto \bar\pi(\mu) \in \Delta_\sPol$.
-Sampling from $\bar\pi(\mu)$ amounts to sample an element $\pi$ to be used by the whole population. \citet{carmonalaurieretan2019modelfreemfmdp} referred to this as \defi{common randomness}. \end{remark}
+Noise affecting the distribution and making its evolution stochastic is referred to as common noise, as already mentioned in Section~\ref{sec:mfg-settings-extensions}.
+We refer to~\citep{motte2022mean,carmona2023model} for more details on the rigorous treatment of MFMDPs with common noise.
+Furthermore, motivated by applications in RL, one may want to sample random policies at the population level.
+In other words, an action in the MFMDP is an element of $\sPol$, so a (mixed) policy is a function $\bar\pi: \Delta_\states \ni \mu \mapsto \bar\pi(\mu) \in \Delta_\sPol$.
+Sampling from $\bar\pi(\mu)$ amounts to sample an element $\pi$ to be used by the whole population. \citet{carmona2023model} have introduced this type of randomness for both theoretical and numerical purposes.
+It is referred to this as \defi{common randomness}. \end{remark}